Setting Up Time Off & Leave Policies

-The first place to start is in Setup -> Time Off / Leave -> Leave Settings.
+The first place to start is in Time Off & Leave > Configure > Leave Settings.
 The Leave Settings menu is where you can customize specific settings that will apply to all of your Time Off / Leave Policies, as shown here:

 Be sure to take a detailed look through this menu and hit the green Save button before creating your Leave Policies.